sourcegraph/handbook/content/departments/engineering/product/process/product_principles.md

 Product Principles are the fundamental values that we use to validate every action, decision, or move the product team makes.

-They compliment our Product Vision (where we want to go), Product Strategy (what we'll do) and our KPIs (have we been successful) by outlining how we'll get there.
+They complement our Product Vision (where we want to go), Product Strategy (what we'll do) and our KPIs (have we been successful) by outlining how we'll get there.

 ## Our Product Principles